Alesha72003/net-lab4/docs/intro.md

 # Tutorial Intro

 Let's discover **Docusaurus in less than 5 minutes**.
-And let's twice check CI/CD!
+And let's twice and more check CI/CD!

 ## Getting Started